 I love road trips.
-We’ve done them in Ireland, Portugal and most recently France.
-It’s a great way to see small towns that you would’ve missed otherwise had you taken public transportation.
+They’re a great way to see small towns that you would’ve missed otherwise had you taken public transportation.
 A Utah road trip is an absolute must as 1) public transportation is virtually non-existent to all the best sites 2) there are many off-highway views that are photo worthy.

 There are 5 national parks in Utah and a whole lot more state parks.
 The big 5, often referred to as the Mighty 5, are all truly breathtaking.
 They include Zion, Bryce, Arches, Canyonlands and Capitol Reef.
 When we visited two years ago, we were able to make it to 3 out of 5.
 Canyonlands was on our itinerary but we ran out of time and had to skip it.
 Each national park has something that makes it special and stand out from the others so if you have time, I think no Utah road trip itinerary would be complete without visiting all five national parks.

 Utah national parks road trip map

 The first step to planning out a Utah national parks road trip is to map out your destinations.
 Unless you live in Utah or are driving over from a neighboring state, you will fly into either Salt Lake City or Las Vegas and then rent a car.
 Even more conveniently, you can rent an RV.
 If you go the RV route, look into a Salt Lake City RV rental since that will most likely be your starting point.
 You can actually compare the maps below to see the distances traveled once your flight lands.